mysrcs/hugooooo/content/blog/2020-07-15-Whats-cooking-July-2020.md

 [migration plan]: https://lists.sr.ht/~sircmpwn/sr.ht-dev/%3CC46HQADCD895.383VE5JFF0N24%40homura%3E

-We have also migrate all services to a new markdown engine based on [Mistletoe](https://github.com/miyuchina/mistletoe).
+We have also migrated all services to a new markdown engine based on [Mistletoe](https://github.com/miyuchina/mistletoe).
 If you encounter any strange Markdown-related problems, please
 [file a ticket](https://todo.sr.ht/~sircmpwn/sr.ht) and mention ~araspik.
 Thank